kodachi614/macropaw/USERGUIDE-BEATBOXER.md

 ## Mass Storage Mode

-To enter mass storage mode - where the MacroPaw will appear as a USB mass storage device called `MACROPAW`, and you can edit the firmware files live - hold down the `HWTEST` button while plugging in the MacroPaw or pressing the `RESET` button.
+To enter mass storage mode - where the MacroPaw will appear as a USB mass storage device called `BEATBOX`, and you can edit the firmware files live - hold down the `HWTEST` button while plugging in the MacroPaw or pressing the `RESET` button.
 The board will show a countdown on the LEDs; let go before the countdown ends, and the board will reboot into mass storage mode.